Henry J. Mansell: Auxiliary Bishop of New York

-On November 24, 1992, Mansell was appointed as an auxiliary bishop of New York and titular bishop of Marazanae by Pope John Paul II.
+On November 24, 1992, Mansell was appointed an auxiliary bishop of New York and titular bishop of Marazanae by Pope John Paul II.
 He received his episcopal consecration on January 6, 1993, from the pope in St. Peter's Square in Rome, with Archbishops Giovanni Re and Justin Rigali serving as co-consecrators.
 He selected as his episcopal motto, "Blessed be God".

 Bishop of Buffalo

 John Paul II appointed Mansell as the twelfth bishop of Buffalo on April 18, 1995.
 He was installed on June 12, 1995, at St. Joseph's Cathedral in Buffalo.

 During his tenure, Mansell visited every parish in the diocese, most of them multiple times.
 He also promoted Catholic education, and health care and social service institutes within the diocese.
 Mansell established the Catholic Health, combining the Catholic hospitals, nursing homes, and other health care facilities in the diocese under one administration.
 In 1996, Mansell instituted the diocese's vicariate structure, and in 1997 he led the diocese in celebrating its 150th anniversary.
 He instituted a televised "Daily Mass" celebrated from a chapel at St. Joseph Cathedral.

 Mansell received honorary doctorates from Niagara University in Lewiston, New York, in May 1996, from St. Bonaventure University in Saint Bonaventure, New York, in August 1996, and from Canisius College in Buffalo in May 1997.
 In September 2003, New York Governor George Pataki named Mansell to the State Commission on Education Reform.

 In Mansell's farewell letter to the diocese in 2003, he said that, "Buffalo is a very strong diocese," and that its parishes, schools, and social service agencies "guarantee strength...for years to come."
 In 2006, Buffalo Business First reported that Mansell's successor, Bishop Edward Kmiec, said that some statistics were too optimistic, and that the diocese would have to close some parishes and schools to address declining attendance and enrollment, as well as a $3 million diocesan debt.